-Brunching seems to be a national hobby among the expats as well as the hi-so Thais and new cafes are opening all the time, so even though Roast has only been around since 2011, this popular café is already a classic among the brunching crowd.
+On weekends, brunching is the favorite pastime among the expats and hi-so Thais, and new cafes are opening all the time, so even though Roast has only been around since 2011, this popular café is already a classic among the brunching crowd.

 Roast is in the restaurant section (the Helix Quartier) in the new and très chic Em Quartier shopping mall.
 EmQuartier is connected with the Phrom Phong BTS station, so the easiest way to get there is by Skytrain.
 From Phrom Phong Station just follow the signs for Em Quartier and when reaching the mall, walk towards the Helix Quartier.

 • Most dishes are in the 300THB-something range, and a 10% service charge + VAT is added to the final bill, so expect to spend at around 600 THB or more on a brunch at Roast.

 • The Eggs Benedicts comes on top of a croissant, which might sound a little strange, but it was delicious.